jgeraigery/SpotlightHelp/pages/ConnectWindows/windows_drilldown_overview.md

 title: Spotlight Overview page for Windows Server connections
 last_updated: July 29, 2016
 tags: [overview_page,overview_page_for_each_connection_type]
-summary: "The Spotlight Overview page highlights obvious bottlenecks and problem areas."
+summary: "Diagnose bottlenecks and problem areas for a single Windows server."
 sidebar: c_windows_sidebar
 permalink: windows_drilldown_overview.html
 folder: ConnectWindows
 ---

-The Spotlight Overview page provides a unique view of the activity of the system.
-The Spotlight Overview page highlights obvious bottlenecks and problem areas.
-Statistics and flows are updated in real time.

-## There are many ways to open the Spotlight Overview page
+## How to open (and Use) the Spotlight Overview page

-* Click on the Windows Server connection on the Connections pane.
-* Click on the Windows Server connection on the heatmap display.
+The Spotlight Overview page can be opened from:
+* [Spotlight Client][enterprise_display_overview]
+* [Spotlight Mobile][mobile_overview]

+## The Spotlight Overview page for Windows Server connections
+The Spotlight Overview page is made up of components and flows tailored to the Windows Server architecture.
+Refer to the sidebar navigation of this help system for more information on a specific component or flow.

-{% include imageClient.html file="pane_home_windows.png" alt="Spotlight Overview page for SQL Azure" %}
+{% include imageClient.html file="pane_home_windows.png" alt="Spotlight Overview page for Windows Server" %}

-For a Microsoft Cluster Server (MSCS) the Spotlight Overview page shows information for the current node in the cluster.
-Drilldowns for the monitored Operating System correlate with the physical machine operating as the current node in the cluster.
+{% include note.html content="For a Microsoft Cluster Server (MSCS) the Spotlight Overview page shows information for the current node in the cluster.
+Drilldowns for the monitored Operating System correlate with the physical machine operating as the current node in the cluster." %}

 {% include links.html %}